 So, purchasing a pair of spikeless golf shoes is viable, especially for the driving range.
 However, if you want to wear it on course, you just have to make sure that it is well-built and have decent quality regarding traction and waterproofing.

 Spikeless and spiked shoes are both viable for the golf course.
 Prefer spikeless if you like lighter shoes.
 Opt for spiked shoes if you need great stability and traction.
 This is true for men's golf shoes and women's golf shoes.
+To decide which golf shoe is best, this criteria doesn't truly matter.

 Should I worry about walking a long distance with these golf shoes?